Lecvychan/apcs-hw/19-Java_Builtins/README.md

-What is the difference between the HashMap and HashSet (or the TreeMap and TreeSet) from a use point of view.
+1.What is the difference between the HashMap and HashSet (or the TreeMap and TreeSet) from a use point of view.

      Hashset
       -implements the Set interface.